TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

 Options:
 ========

-..  data-processor-lang:: if
+..  t3-data-processor-lang:: if

     :Required: false
     :type: :ref:`if` condition

     Only if the condition is met the data processor is executed.

-..  data-processor-lang:: languages
+..  t3-data-processor-lang:: languages

     :Required: true
     :type: string, :ref:`stdWrap`